Disability groups claim California's assisted suicide law discriminates against them

 Oregon was the first state to implement a right-to-die law, in 1997.
 Washington state was next, in 2009.
 Since then, such laws have spread quickly.
 Now, 10 states and the District of Columbia allow assisted suicide for terminally ill people who are competent to make that choice.

-In California, between 2016, when the law took effect, and the end of 2021, 3,766 people got prescriptions for the medications and 64.3 percent of them are known to have taken those pills, according to the most recent annual report by the California Department of Public Health.
+In California, between 2016, when the law took effect, and the end of 2021, 3,766 people got prescriptions for the medications and 64.3% of them are known to have taken those pills, according to the most recent annual report by the California Department of Public Health.

 The lawsuit, filed in the U.S. District Court for the Central District of California, argues that the state's assisted suicide law violates due process protections guaranteed by the U.S. Constitution and violates the anti-discrimination provisions of the Americans with Disabilities Act.